yota-code/pymonocypher/README.md

 This is a quick fork & edit to make both functions fpr deriving public keys available, so the key exchange can be done properly.
+In the process, monocypher was updated to the last commit

 # pymonocypher